-Transfers: In the event that your flight departs outside of the majority group departure time, you will be transferred to the airport by a shared coach (not with other Wendy Wu Tours passengers).
-If you are on a shared coach transfer, you may have to walk for a few minutes to get to the coach.
+Please note: You may be transferred by shared coach with other passengers who are not part of a Wendy Wu Tour.
+If you are on a shared coach transfer, you may have to walk for a few minutes to get to your pick-up point.
+In this case, your guide will distribute transfer tickets in advance..